Menu

 Breakfast, Dinner

-After a hearty homemade breakfast at minshuku, you are back on the Nakasendo Way and walk the 7.8km Magome - Tsumago trail – one of the most popular sections of the route.
+After a hearty homemade breakfast at the minshuku, you are back on the Nakasendo Way and will walk the 7.8km trail from Magome to Tsumago – one of the most popular sections of the route.
 Magome is relatively unique among the post towns for being located on very precipitous terrain.
-It is said that the name Magome (written with "horse" and "basket") derives from the fact that travelers were forced to leave their horses at the inns because the road was too steep for horses to climb.
+It is said that the name Magome (written with "horse" and "basket") derives from the fact that travellers were forced to leave their horses at the inns because the road was too steep for horses to climb.
 You will see the remanence of it on the way.
-Tsumago is considered one of the best preserved post towns throughout Japan.
+Tsumago is considered one of the best-preserved post towns throughout Japan.

-In the afternoon, you transfer to your hotel in the mountain.
-Tonight, you sleep in a modern room with private bathroom, still with the old style Japanese hospitality together with outdoor onsen bath under the gorgeous stars!
-Soaking in a natural hot springs bath after a day in the fresh air, you’ll soon realise why visiting an onsen remains one of the ultimate pastime for the Japanese!
+In the afternoon, you will transfer to your hotel in the mountains.
+Tonight, you will sleep in a modern room with a private bathroom, still with the old-style Japanese hospitality together with an outdoor onsen bath under the gorgeous stars!
+Soaking in a natural hot springs bath after a day in the fresh air, you’ll soon realise why visiting an onsen remains one of the ultimate pastimes for Japanese!

 (Total walking distance today - about 12 km)